 About

-Rachel Simmons, Ph.D. is a licensed clinical psychologist specializing in the treatment of body dysmorphic disorder, OCD, mood and anxiety disorders, and body focused repetitive behaviors.
-She has an office in Rhode Island and provides telehealth to adults who reside in Rhode Island, Massachusetts, New York, Iowa, and all participating states under PSYPACT.
+Rachel Simmons, Ph.D. is a licensed clinical psychologist specializing in the treatment of body dysmorphic disorder, OCD, and body focused repetitive behaviors.
+She has an office in Rhode Island and provides telehealth to adults who reside in Rhode Island, Massachusetts, New York, Iowa, Florida, and all participating states under PSYPACT.

-Dr. Simmons has more than 15 years experience providing mindfulness-centered cognitive behavioral therapies (CBT), including exposure and response prevention (ERP), cognitive therapy, and mindfulness and self-compassion training.
-Before her private practice, Dr. Simmons worked at the Body Dysmorphic Disorder Program at Rhode Island Hospital and at Lifespan Physician Group.
+Dr. Simmons has more than 15 years experience providing mindfulness-based and cognitive behavioral therapies, including exposure and response prevention (ERP), inference based therapy (I-CBT), cognitive therapy, and self-compassion training.
+Before her private practice, Dr. Simmons worked at the Body Dysmorphic Disorder Program at Rhode Island Hospital.

 Dr. Simmons is a Clinical Assistant Professor at Brown’s Warren Alpert Medical School where she supervises and teaches psychology residents.
 She regularly gives presentations on topics related to BDD.